Hours of a Geisha’s Training

-- From 2pm to 4pm there will be more lessons, usually for maiko.
+- From 2 pm to 4 pm, there will be more lessons, usually for maiko.
 Due to their seniority geisha will often take their lessons first in the morning so that they have the afternoon free for their visits.
-All geisha and maiko must pay their respects to the okaasan of the ochaya that they entertained at during the previous night and thank them for allowing them to work with them.
+All geisha and maiko must pay their respects to the okaasan of the ochaya that they entertained during the previous night and thank them for allowing them to work with them.
 If maiko don’t have any lessons first thing in the morning then they will do their rounds then.

-- For the most part the schedules are the same each day, with some teachers teaching fewer lessons on Sunday as that’s the one day of the week in Japan where school is not in session.
+- For the most part, the schedules are the same each day, with some teachers teaching fewer lessons on Sunday as that’s the one day of the week in Japan where the school is not in session.

 Geisha and maiko Weekend

 Geisha and maiko get two days off each month, in which they will often sleep in late and go shopping with their friends.
 Maiko don’t have to wear their hair up in their usual elaborate styles, so it’s a relaxing time for everyone involved.

 Contact us : firstname.lastname@example.org